multiparty/jiff/tutorials/intro.md

 ```javascript
 var result = my_jiff_instance.open(is_enough);
 ```
 Because we might be waiting for other people in the computation, `result` is actually a promise to a value, so we can't immediately print it out.
-Instead we'll wait for the promise to be resolved before printing anything out:
+Instead we'll wait for the promise to be resolved before printing anything:

 ```javascript
 result.promise.then(function (result) {